 - brew your own apple cider vinegar

 - make yogurt

 - all of the above, plus

 - start a garden in raised/in-ground beds

-- keep chickens (see your city’s ordinances to make sure)
+- keep chickens or raise rabbits (see your city’s ordinances to make sure)

 - start composting

 - learn to grow in terraced gardens (provided your property has them)